Suu Kyi’s party claims to have won majority in Myanmar polls

 Outside of Myanmar, her reputation took a dive in response to her failure to defend the human rights of the country’s Muslim Rohingya minority.
 Her foreign supporters were shocked that she did nothing about the brutal 2017 counterinsurgency campaign of Myanmar’s army that forced about 740,000 Rohingya to flee across the border to neighboring Bangladesh.

-But the issue was a matter of little concern to most voters, due to deep-seated prejudice against the Rohingya, whom many consider illegal immigrants from South Asia despite their families having been settled in Myanmar for generations.
+But the issue was a matter of little concern to most voters, due to deep-seated prejudice against the Rohingya, whom many consider to be illegal immigrants from South Asia despite their families having lived in Myanmar for generations.
 Few have citizenship or civil rights, including the right to vote.

-Suu Kyi in the past few months has in state media and on livestreamed appearances on social media projected a strong image of leadership as Myanmar has battled a surge in coronavirus infections.
+Suu Kyi in the past few months has projected a strong image of leadership in state media and in livestreamed social media appearances as Myanmar has battled a surge in coronavirus infections.

-At the same time, much traditional campaigning, such as mass rallies, was curbed by restrictions imposed to control the spread of the coronavirus.
+At the same time, much traditional campaigning, such as mass rallies, was curbed by restrictions imposed to control the spread of the virus.

 More than 90 parties contested the election and 37 million people were eligible to cast ballots, including 5 million first-time voters.

-Her government drew criticism from rights groups for how it conducted the election, with a focus on the disenfranchisement of the Rohingya minority.
+Her government drew criticism from rights groups over how it conducted the election, with a focus on the disenfranchisement of the Rohingya minority.

 “A core principle of elections under international law is universal and equal suffrage and that is not what took place yesterday,” Ismail Wolff, regional director of Fortify Rights, said in a statement released Monday.
 “The international community must unequivocally condemn the disenfranchisement of Rohingya and other ethnic nationalities or risk paving the path for future violations.”